EXHIBITION 1st - 31st May '18

-A recent commission from the National Trust at Trelissick house in Cornwall for their 'Find the Time' exhibition, telling the story of the house and it's inhabitants.
+A commission in 2017 from the National Trust at Trelissick house in Cornwall for their 'Find the Time' exhibition, telling the story of the house and it's inhabitants.
 My brief - A portrait of Margaret Lawrance.

 The first picture of 2018!

 The blue that I use in my metal pictures is copper from old boilers.
 Sometimes when I cut into them, they have limescale build-up which has oxidised and created wave forms in a beautiful range of verdigris colours.
 However, most of my seas come from me exposing the copper to an environment of salt and ammonia.
 This first piece of the year incorporates a sea that was exposed to that environment through a layer of fabric - I was so pleased with the result - this rich, textured indigo blue has much more tonal variation than my usual recipe...

 Our Tiny Home